Easy to See Why It’s Called Hiking On God’s Thumb, OR

 We were surrounded by Sitka spruce.
 These trees grow in the cool, moist maritime climate from Northern California to the Aleutian Islands of Alaska, seldom straying far from salt water environments.

 MYTH: Moss has been used as a natural compass around the world, but beware!
-Moss could grow anywhere as long as there’s water, and that means not just the north side of surfaces.
-For instance, the direction of prevailing wind and rain can influence where moss grows.
-So don’t rely on it if you’re lost in the woods.
+Moss can thrive anywhere with sufficient moisture, not just on the north side of surfaces.
+Factors like the direction of prevailing wind and rain can affect moss growth.
+Therefore, don't depend on it if you're lost in the forest.

 After half a mile the forest gave way to a grassy and tree-covered hillside.